 The Holocaust is one of the most terrible events in human history.
 It occurred during World War II when Hitler was leader of Germany.
 Six million Jewish people were murdered by the Nazis.
 This included as many as 1 million Jewish children.
 Millions of other people that Hitler didn't like were killed as well.
-This included Polish people, Catholics, Serbs, and handicapped people.
+This included Polish people, Catholics, Serbs, and disabled people.
 It is thought that the Nazis murdered as many as 17 million innocent people.

 A Jewish boy and mother being arrested